 Outside the station, guests can enjoy an acre of beautifully kept grounds mostly shaded by large trees.
-Throughout the grounds, Huntsville Square offers an outdoor stage wired with electricity; a 1,200 square foot dance floor deck; and a gazebo.
+Throughout the grounds, Huntsville Square offers an beautiful decor, highlighting the rich farming heritage of the community.
+Venue features include, an outdoor stage; a 1,200 square foot dance floor deck; and a gazebo.
 Huntsville Square offers tables and chairs for events.

 The Old Fire Station in Huntsville was originally constructed on the north shores of Pineview Reservoir where it was used by the U.S. Bureau of Reclamation as a double garage.
 In 1959, Huntsville Town purchased, remodeled, and moved the station to the center of town (current location).